 Be more social

-Use the hashtag #lefthandersday to spread the word about this special lefty day.
-Or connect with any of the many left-handers social groups on Facebook and Instagram.
+Spread the word about this special lefty day.
+Or, connect with any of the many left-handers social groups on your favorite social media sites.
+Leftys are everywhere!

 Educate a right-hander